University of Geneva Faculty of Law, and Graduate Institute of International and Development Studies, Geneva

 The number of hours spent each week in class varies depending on which courses the student is enrolled in, but typically students should expect to spend 10–12 hours per week in class.
 Each course generally meets once per week for two hours.

 Both French and English courses are offered at the Institute.
-With the exception of the new Certificate in Transnational Law and a small selection of courses that are taught in English, the teaching at the Law Faculty is primarily in French.
-HLS students interested in spending a semester in Geneva taking courses in French at either institution are expected to have a level of fluency that will enable them to perform well in class and on exams; however, it may be possible for HLS students to write papers and exams in English.
+With the exception of the new Certificate in Transnational Law and a small selection of courses that are taught in English, the teaching at the Faculty of Law is primarily in French.
+HLS students interested in taking courses in French at either institution are expected to have a level of fluency that will enable them to perform well in class and on exams; however, it may be possible for HLS students to write papers and exams in English.
 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Students may also find it helpful to arrive in Switzerland early for language acclimation and/or to take a language training course before law classes begin.

 The academic year at both the Institute and the Law Faculty is divided into two semesters.